 The Pennsylvania DEP has the responsibility of assuring that the drinking water industry delivers a safe and reliable supply of water to consumers through efficiently operated facilities.
-Water systems that derive some or all of their drinking water from surface water sources (including GUDI) serve over 8.4 million Pennsylvanians as well as millions of visitors to the state.
+Water systems that derive some or all of their drinking water from surface water sources (including GUDI) serve over 9 million Pennsylvanians as well as millions of visitors to the state.
 Pennsylvania has a tremendous interest in the potential for waterborne diseases related to public water supplies.
 Between 1971 and 1980, Pennsylvania reported 20 percent of all waterborne outbreaks in the United States - more than any other state in the nation.
 These outbreaks had widespread health implications and cost families, businesses, and local/state governments millions of dollars.
 Decades ago the more significant outbreaks took place among communities that were served unfiltered surface or GUDI source water.
 Coinciding with the adoption of Pennsylvania's mandatory surface water filtration regulation, the number of reported waterborne diseases outbreaks started to trend on a steep decline.
 See Figure 1.
 According to the Pennsylvania Department of Health, no waterborne disease outbreaks related to public drinking water supplies were reported in Pennsylvania during the period of 2007 through 2009.

 Since 2010 we have noticed a new trend in reported outbreaks.
-CDC's outbreak reporting system known as NORS (National Outbreak Reporting System) was launched in 2009 as a webbased platform into which health departments enter outbreak information.
+CDC's outbreak reporting system known as NORS (National Outbreak Reporting System) was launched in 2009 as a web-based platform into which health departments enter outbreak information.
 Through NORS, CDC collects reports of enteric disease outbreaks caused by bacterial, viral, parasitic, chemical, toxin, and unknown agents, as well as waterborne outbreaks of non-enteric disease.
 This transition into electronic disease reporting of waterborne outbreaks took place 2009/2010.
 That is not to say that outbreaks of waterborne illness did not occur prior to this or were not documented, but this has certainly increased recognition and detailed reporting of waterborne outbreaks when they occur in the state.
-Since 2010, one (1) documented cryptosporidiosis outbreak and fourteen (14) documented legionella pneumophila outbreaks have occurred in the Commonwealth.
+Since 2010, one (1) documented cryptosporidiosis outbreak, and seventeen (17) documented legionella pneumophila outbreaks have occurred in the Commonwealth.
 Since the transition to NORS, reports of legionella pneumophila outbreaks have become a regular occurrence every single year.

-During 2013 there were a total of three (3) legionella pneumophila and one (1) cryptosporidiosis outbreaks reported that were related to public water supplies.
-Here are some of the details obtained from NORS regarding 2013's outbreaks:
+During 2014 there were a total of three (3) legionella pneumophila outbreaks reported that were related to public water supplies.
+Here are some of the details obtained from NORS regarding 2014's outbreaks:

+OUTBREAK: #### Number of Cases: 2

+Number of Hospitalizations: 2

+Pennsylvania Public Water System Compliance Report - 2014

-Number of Cases: 6 Number of Hospitalizations: 3 Number of Deaths: 0 The pathogen/organism: Legionella pneumophila Type of facility: Correctional Facility
+Number of Deaths: 1

+The pathogen/organism: Legionella pneumophila

+Location: long term care facility

-Number of Cases: 2 Number of Hospitalizations: 0 Number of Deaths: 0 The pathogen/organism: Cryptosporidiosis Type of facility: Recreational Park
+OUTBREAK: #### Number of Cases: 2

+Number of Hospitalizations: 1

+Number of Deaths: 0

-Number of Cases: 15 Number of Hospitalizations: 15 Number of Deaths: 2 The pathogen/organism: Legionella pneumophila Type of facility: Healthcare Facility
+The pathogen/organism: Legionella pneumophila

+Location: private residence

-Number of Cases: 2 Number of Hospitalizations: 2 Number of Deaths: 1 The pathogen/organism: Legionella pneumophila Type of facility: Healthcare Facility
+OUTBREAK: #### Number of Cases: 6

+Number of Hospitalizations: 0

+Number of Deaths: 0

+The pathogen/organism: Legionella pneumophila

+Location: personal care home